onelastjedi/rapme/README.md

 # Rapme

+Check live app here: [Rapme](rapme.s3-website.eu-central-1.amazonaws.com)

 > Epic text-based battle rap app

 # Continuous integration

 You wanna use tools for testing your code automatically (like [CircleCI](https://circleci.com), [Travis](https://travis-ci.org), etc).

-You can host SPA's as a static website.
+Then, you can host SPA's as a static website.
 This app deploying to AWS S3 automatically from CircleCI workflow.

 Configuration for test, build and deploy located in [circle.yml](circle.yml).